apache/gravitino/docs/table-partitioning-bucketing-sort-order.md

 To create a partitioned table, you should provide the following two components to construct a valid partitioned table.

 - Partitioning strategy.
-It defines how Gravitino will distribute table data across partitions. currently Gravitino supports the following partitioning strategies.
+It defines how Gravitino distributes table data across partitions.
+Currently, Gravitino supports the following partitioning strategies.

 :::note
 The `score`, `createTime`, and `city` appearing in the table below refer to the field names in a table.